snaveerafrizvi/ECONGA4003_FINALPROJECT/README.md

 # ECONGA4003_FINALPROJECT
 Please refer to the Raza_Rizvi_Happiness_and_Peace.ipynb file to view the report.

 This notebook was prepared for the course ECONGA 4003: Data Skills for Computational Social Science which is a part of the [NYU Computational Social Science Program](https://css.as.nyu.edu) taught by Drs.
-Thomas Sargent, Spencer Lyon and Chase Coleman
+Thomas Sargent, Spencer Lyon and Chase Coleman.

  ### Authors:
  This project was authored by: